Are you heading off for a while? Travelling? Taking the plunge?

 - Open a Word document to list which boxes things are stored in.
 Create headings like ‘Box 1’, ‘Box 2’ etc. and make a note of what you are storing in each box.

-The storage shed layout should be planned so that items at the back are destined for ‘deep-storage’, and won’t be needed anytime soon.
+The storage shed layout should be planned so that items at the back are destined for ‘deep-storage’, and won’t be needed anytime soon

-Make sure there's a path down the middle of the storage area for access,.
 Remember, unused floor space may be costing you rent, so breathe in and make it narrow.
 Furniture items along one wall, and boxes along the other - one way to gain access in case your life’s circumstances change to an alternate way of living.
 You may leave as the owner of a 3-bedroom house, and return looking for a studio apartment, needing only kitchen items, a couple of pieces of furniture, spare clothes, some linen, and a bed.
 Or, you may leave as a single woman and return ‘a deux’!
 It happens.

 Strategy